PJordano-Lab/R-figures/contributing.md

 ## How to use this repository

-You can just browse the figures available [here](http://github.com/Pakillo/R-figures).
-If you click on any figure, it will take you to the source code (Rmarkdown) used to produce it.
+You can just browse the figures available [here](https://github.com/PJordano-Lab/R-figures).
+If you click on any figure, it will take you to the source code used to produce it (actually an HTML report with the R code and the resulting graphic).
+The original Rmarkdown document is also available in the same repository.

-You can also use http://htmlpreview.github.io to view the source code and the resulting graphic in a single html file (e.g. http://htmlpreview.github.io/?https://raw.github.com/Pakillo/R-figures/blob/master/Spatial/topomap.html)
+You can also use http://htmlpreview.github.io to view the source code and the resulting graphic in a single html file (e.g. http://htmlpreview.github.io/?https://raw.github.com/PJordano-Lab/R-figures/blob/master/Spatial/topomap.html)

 ### To contribute: